|Nutrition Facts (per serving)|

 - Mahou: A beer made by Grupo Mahou-San Miguel, a Spanish brewing company.
 It is the leading brand in the Spanish beer market.

-- San Miguel: A popular beer served in Span that is made in the Philippines.
+- San Miguel: A popular beer served in Spain that is made in the Philippines.